 We had such fun on The Social yesterday chatting about how to organize an informal wine tasting party at home.
-Click the arrow above to play the video.

 There are many excellent reasons to host a wine tasting party—or even to form a wine club.
 For one thing, wine is a social beverage—one that’s meant to be shared with friends.

 And it’s more fun to drink than to buy Tupperware—unless, of course, you’re drinking from the Tupperware.
 The only goal is to enjoy yourself and perhaps find a new favorite bottle.

 Although wine does lend itself to serious technical analysis, that’s not really necessary.
 You don’t need a PhD to talk about it: anyone can share opinions about the wine.

 Cava D.O., Spain

 Most people just want to socialize over a good glass or two (or three); though it’s a bonus if we can learn something too.

 Wine can also kick-start the conversation—it’s something that people can talk about, especially when they’re meeting each other for the first time.

 Tasting with friends, in your home or theirs, is usually less intimidating than going to formal events.